gchure/phd/src/chapter_01/section_05_survival.md

 respiration, and even chemical warfare from neighboring microbial  communities [@czaran2002].
 One such environmental challenge microbes often face is the variation in the osmolarity of their surroundings.
-Changes in ion concentrations can result in large volumes of water rushing across the cell membrane, leading to rupture of the membrane and ultimately cell death (@Fig:mscl_intro (A)).
+Changes in ion concentrations can result in large volumes of water rushing through the cell membrane, leading to rupture of the membrane and ultimately cell death (@Fig:mscl_intro (A)).
 Unsurprisingly, all domains of life have evolved clever mechanisms to combat these osmotic shocks and regulate their internal turgor pressure.